Pricing

 As an example, a transcript billed at $4.10/pg that is formatted so that it produces 22 percent more pages than it otherwise would results in an effective page rate of $5.00/pg.
 If the firm also bills for word index pages at per-page rates, the effective page rate is even higher.

 So while a page rate may be the same or lower than ours, the number of pages may be significantly greater, resulting in much higher costs overall.
-See Transcript Comparison Study to discover how much more you may be paying with firms that charge for word index pages at the same per-page rate as transcript pages.
+See this TRANSCRIPT COMPARISON STUDY to discover how much more you may be paying with firms that charge for word index pages at the same per-page rate as transcript pages.

 If that were not enough, some court reporting services providers prepare unnecessary pages, include filler-text pages that have historically not been a part of the official transcript, or will expand text on standard pages causing them to spread across multiple pages.
 These practices increase costs to you and your clients in small ways but can add up to significant dollar amounts.